-No animals, other than fish, are allowed in apartments, bedrooms, or on balconies at any time.
-One 10-gallon tank is allowed per resident.
+No animals, other than fish (as listed in section "Decorating, Alteration to Premises/Property Damage"), are allowed in apartments, bedrooms, or on balconies at any time.
+One 10-gallon tank is allowed per resident for fish.
 Please be advised that guests and visitors may not bring animals into the apartment or bedrooms.
 Violators are subject to disciplinary action and a fine to cover the cost of pest extermination and cleaning as well as participation in the student conduct process.
 If the owner of the animal cannot be determined, this fine will be divided equally among all residents of the apartment or bedrooms.

-A. Residents may not feed stray animals or otherwise encourage animals to stay in or around the complex at any time.

-B. For students with disabilities seeking approval for service or assistance animals, please see "Accommodations for Students with Disabilities" for more information.
+- A. Residents may not feed stray animals or otherwise encourage animals to stay in or around the complex at any time. - B. For students with disabilities seeking approval for service or assistance animals, please see "Accommodations for Students with Disabilities" for more information.